Skip to main content

 Can a spouse be paid to care for a husband or wife in Hawaii?

 Possibly, but spouse pay is more restricted than adult-child pay.
-Hawaii’s Medicaid rules require documented choice, closer monitoring, and approved tasks that go beyond ordinary household help.
+Hawaii’s Medicaid rules limit this to approved care that goes beyond ordinary household help.
 Do not quit a job based on spouse pay until the plan confirms it in writing.

 Can an adult daughter or adult son be paid?